Abandoned & Little-Known Airfields:

 The 1988 USGS topo map still depicted the runway, taxiways, ramps & hangars of the former Turner AFB,

-but the new brewery building ws also depicted over the center of the former runway.
+but the new brewery building was also depicted over the center of the former runway.

-The 1993 USGS aerial photo of the Turner site, following its redevelopment.
+A 1993 USGS aerial view looking north at the massive site of Turner AFB, following its redevelopment.

 The characteristic street layout of an AAF was still visible in the NE corner,